Space-based gravitational wave signal detection and extraction with deep neural network: Results

 \subsection{Interpretability of the network}

-To better understand what information the self-attention-based neural network learned, we explore the corresponding relation between the attention mechanism and the embedded input signal.
+To better understand what information the self-attention-based neural network learned, we explored the corresponding relationship between the attention mechanism and the embedded input signal.
 We calculate the attention maps of various layers of the network.
-The attention map presents average output of attention heads in each layer, between each pairs of tokens.
-The output of each attention head is a weighted sum of the embedded tokens of signal, which we will give the detail definition in Methods.
+The attention map presents the average output of attention heads in each layer, between each pair of tokens.
+The output of each attention head is a weighted sum of the embedded tokens of signal, which will be defined in detail in the \nameref{sec:method}.

 The core of our network is the extraction net, consisting of several STTBs (Short-Time Transformer Block) and LTTBs (Long-Time Transformer Block) stacked together.
 Both LTTB and STTB contain multi-head attention layers, which enable our model to have universal learning capability for different GW sources.
 In STTB, attention is only calculated between tokens in the same chunk, which indicates that all tokens exchange information within the corresponding chunk.
-The attention map of STTB is a diagonal line consisting of squares in chunk size, implying STTBs are only interested in local structures.
+The attention map of STTBs is a diagonal line consisting of squares in chunk size, implying STTBs are only interested in local structures.
 And the top panel of each sub-figure in Fig. \ref{fig:inter-att} shows the attention maps between all embedded tokens in LTTB.
 We can see that for different GW sources, the model weights show different patterns.
-We sum each column of the attention map to obtain the attention received by each token, which called attention weights (middle panel).
-As seen for the EMRI, MBHB and BWD model, the attention weights and the signal after sliding average follow the same pattern.
-We also applied the ADF test to the summed attention map matrix for both the BWD and SGWB models owing to the stationary nature of the signals in the data.
+We sum each column of the attention map to obtain the attention received by each token, which is called attention weights (middle panel).
+As seen for the EMRI, MBHB, and BWD models, the attention weights and the signal after a sliding average follow the same pattern.
+We also applied the Augmented Dickey-Fuller (ADF) test to the summed attention map matrix, which is a $1\times1999$ vector, for both the BWD and SGWB models, owing to the stationary nature of the signals in the data.
 These results were -6.84 and -15.33, respectively, indicating that the attention maps are also stationary.
 This means that our LTTB can learn the global dependency of the data.
 The above experiments show that our self-attention-based model has the ability to learn both local and global structures for different physical scenarios.